thomaswmellor-eng/open_deep_research/README.md

 # Open Deep Research

 Open Deep Research is an experimental, fully open-source research assistant that automates deep research and produces comprehensive reports on any topic.
-It features two implementations - a [workflow](https://langchain-ai.github.io/langgraph/tutorials/workflows/) and a multi-agent architecture - each with distinct advantages.
-You can customize the entire research and writing process with specific models, prompts, report structure, and search tools.
+It features three implementations - a [workflow](https://langchain-ai.github.io/langgraph/tutorials/workflows/), a multi-agent architecture, and an updated workflow with MCP and native model provider web search support.
+You can customize the entire research and writing process with specific models, prompts, and tools.

 #### Workflow